jengfad/hyperinfinitemonkey/01 - FlexLayout_ Arranging div as table on specific breakpoint.md

     This is done thru the `fxLayout="row"` and `fxLayout="column"` tags on the divs.

 - For the small screen, we told flex-layout the vice-versa of large screen.
 On this one, we will be using a small screen breakpoint: `fxLayout.xs="row"`. `.xs` denotes that this will be triggered when the screen resolution has `max-width: 599px`.
-You can see details on breakpoints in here: https://github.com/angular/flex-layout/wiki/Responsive-API.
+You can see details on breakpoints in [here](https://github.com/angular/flex-layout/wiki/Responsive-API).

 - Since the requirement wants to enforce a table-like layout on small screen, we used 'table-mobile' css class on .xs breakpoint: `ngClass.xs="table-mobile"`.